 Diana Patrick was appointed as a fundraiser for the hospice, with an initial fundraising target of £120k.

 Dr John Smith retires, but by then the hospice unit was well established with its own team of specialist palliative care consultants.
-Dr Smith remains a patron of Cransley Hospice Trust to this day.
+Dr John Smith remains an active member on the board of Cransley Hospice Trust.

 The Cransley Hospice Charity Shop opens on the Horsemarket in Kettering.